 Almost 43,000 people are diagnosed with bowel cancer each year in the UK and more than 16,500 people die from the disease making it the UK’s second biggest cancer killer.
 However, this shouldn't be the case as it is treatable and curable especially if diagnosed early.
 Nearly everyone survives bowel cancer if diagnosed at the earliest stage, but this drops significantly as the disease develops.
 Early diagnosis really does save lives.

-That's why we are launching #NoButts, our bowel cancer awareness campaign for the second year!
+That's why #NoButts, our bowel cancer awareness campaign is back for the third year!

 If you notice anything unusual/blood in your stools please see your GP.